jacobbpp/intro-to-series/src/content/blog/machine-learning.md

 This is the most common kind of machine learning.
 You give the computer a huge pile of data, and every piece of data has a label.
 You are essentially giving it a quiz where all the answers are already filled in.

 Imagine you have thousands of photos of cats and dogs, and every picture is already labelled correctly.
 You give this huge set of labelled photos to the computer.
-The machine then studies the data, finding patterns that separate the cats from the dogs—the shape of the ears, the size of the nose, the length of the tail.
+The machine then studies the data, finding patterns that separate the cats from the dogs, the shape of the ears, the size of the nose, the length of the tail.
 It builds its own internal model of what a cat is and what a dog is.

 After it is done "learning," you can give it a new, unlabelled photo, and it will be able to tell you whether it is a cat or a dog.
 This is how your email knows if a message is spam, or how your phone can identify a face in a photo.
 It learned from a teacher, and now it can do the job on its own.